2019–20 UMass Lowell River Hawks women's basketball team

-The 2019–20 UMass Lowell River Hawks women's basketball team will represent the University of Massachusetts Lowell during the 2019–20 NCAA Division I women's basketball season.
-The River Hawks are led by second year head coach Tom Garrick and will once again play most their home games in the Costello Athletic Center while select games will be played in the Tsongas Center at UMass Lowell and were members of the America East Conference.
+The 2019–20 UMass Lowell River Hawks women's basketball team represented the University of Massachusetts Lowell during the 2019–20 NCAA Division I women's basketball season.
+The River Hawks were led by second year head coach Tom Garrick and played most their home games in the Costello Athletic Center while select games were played in the Tsongas Center at UMass Lowell.
+They were members of the America East Conference.
 They finished the season 15–14, 11–5 in America East play to finish in third place.

 Media

 All non-televised home games and conference road games will stream on either ESPN3 or AmericaEast.tv.
 Most road games will stream on the opponents website.